M7 (New York City bus)

-The Columbus Avenue Line is a public transit line in Manhattan, New York City, running mostly along Columbus Avenue, 116th Street, and Lenox Avenue from Lower Manhattan to Harlem.
-Originally a streetcar line, it is now the M7 bus route, operated by the New York City Transit Authority, a division of the Metropolitan Transportation Authority.
+The M7 is a public transit line in Manhattan, New York City, running mostly along Columbus Avenue, 116th Street, and Lenox Avenue from Lower Manhattan to Harlem.
+The route was originally the Columbus Avenue Line streetcar, and is now a bus route operated by the New York City Transit Authority under the MaBSTOA subsidiary.

 Route description

 The M7 route begins at the intersection of Sixth Avenue and 14th Street.
 Northbound it shares Sixth Avenue with the M55 between 14th Street and 44th Street, as well as the M5 above 31st Street.
 Southbound it shares Seventh Avenue with the M20.
 The M7 turns west at 59th Street and northwest on Broadway to reach the one-way pair of Amsterdam Avenue (northbound) and Columbus Avenue (southbound).
 These two streets are shared with the M11.
 The M7 turns east at 106th Street, north on Manhattan Avenue, east on 116th Street, and north on Lenox Avenue to a loop at the 145th Street subway station.
 This is the exact path followed by the former streetcar north of 109th Street.

 Prior to 2009, southbound M7 service ran along Broadway and terminated at Union Square along 14th Street.
 This was changed due to pedestrianization of Broadway at Times Square, Duffy Square, and Herald Square, which closed the street to traffic.
 The southbound M7 now turns left at 14th Street and terminates at Sixth Avenue and 14th Street.